fullscale180/arm/redis-on-ubuntu/README.md

 </a>

 This template deploys a Redis cluster on the Ubuntu virtual machines.
 This template also provisions a storage account, virtual network, availability sets, public IP addresses and network interfaces required by the installation.
+The template also creates 1 publicly accessible VM acting as a "jumpbox" and allowing to ssh into the Redis nodes for diagnostics or troubleshooting purposes.

 The example expects the following parameters: